 \subsection{Auxiliary Model Pattern}

 This pattern represents using the structural information in a model.
-In using the term model, we specifically refer to methods that utilize a model of the world to generate experiences, either fully or partially.
-This notion allows us to capture a range of methods, from ones using full-scale world models to generate rewards and next-state transitions to ones that use these methods to generate full experience sequences.
+Using the term model, we specifically refer to methods that utilize a model of the environment to generate experiences, either fully or partially.
+This notion allows us to capture a range of methods, from ones using full-scale world models to generate rewards and next-state transitions to ones that use these methods to generate complete experience sequences.
 In our categorization, we specifically look at how the structure is incorporated into such models to help generate some parts of learning experiences.

 Our taxi agent could learn a latent model of city traffic based on past experiences.
-This model could be used to plan routes that avoid traffic and hence reach destinations faster.
+This model could be used to plan routes that avoid traffic and reach destinations faster.
 Alternatively, the agent could learn an ensembling technique to combine multiple models, each of which model-specific components of the traffic dynamics.
 With models, there is usually a trade-off between model complexity and accuracy, and it is essential to manage this carefully to avoid overfitting and maintain robustness.
-To this end, incorporating structure helps in making the model-learning phase more efficient while allowing reuse for generalization.
-Hence, in \cref{fig:pattern-proclivities}, we see that the auxiliary model pattern shows a strong proclivity to utilizing structure for sample efficiency.
+To this end, incorporating structure helps make the model-learning phase more efficient while allowing reuse for generalization.
+Hence, in \cref{fig:pattern-proclivities}, the auxiliary model pattern shows a solid propensity to utilize structure for sample efficiency.
 In the following paragraphs, we explicitly discuss models that utilize decompositions and models used for creating decompositions.

-\paragraph{Models with structured representations.} \shortciteA{young-arxiv22a} utilize factored decomposition for state space to demonstrate the benefits of model-based methods in combinatorially complex environments.
-In a similar vein, the dreamer models~\shortcite{hafner-icml20a,hafner-arxiv23a} utilize latent representations of pixel-based environments.
+\paragraph{Models with structured representations.} \shortciteA{young-icml23a} utilize factored decomposition for state space to demonstrate the benefits of model-based methods in combinatorially complex environments.
+Similarly, the dreamer models~\shortcite{hafner-icml20a,hafner-arxiv23a} utilize latent representations of pixel-based environments.